felakuti4life/squeakEngine/README.md

 ============
 by Ethan Geller and Andrew Forsyth

+ver 0.1.1

-Engine for audio-driven adventure games
+Engine for audio-driven adventure games.
+Features basic graph functionality (chaining), FFT convolution, and easy audio file loading.

+For an example of a project that uses SqueakEngine, check out [Squeak](https://github.com/felakuti4life/squeak).

-A WORK OF WARNING
+A WORD OF WARNING
 -----------------
-Don't even look at this thing yet, it's a skeleton.
+Documentation is on the way, as soon as a few critical bugs are fixed.